Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research Exceptions for AI

 \subsection{Product-oriented research}

 The AI Act has a distinct exception for product-oriented research, testing, and development activity for AI systems and models (Rec.
 25).
 The AI Act does not apply to R\&D prior to the AI system or model being placed on the market or put into service (Art.
 2(8)).The exception for product-oriented research seems to protect the internal R\&D activity of commercial AI providers.
-Similarly, R\&D partnerships are not carved out of the AIA, instead, the act seeks to offer AI providers with a relative freedom to experiment in the R\&D phase, under the condition that the product is compliant when they seek to commercialize it.
-In practice, complying with the AIA requires AI providers to start planning for AIA compliance already in the R\&D phase (See \cite{colonna2023ai}
+Similarly, R\&D partnerships are not carved out of the AI Act, instead, the act seeks to offer AI providers with relative freedom to experiment in the R\&D phase, under the condition that the product is compliant when they seek to commercialize it.
+In practice, complying with the AI Act requires AI providers to start planning for AI Act compliance already in the R\&D phase (See \cite{colonna2023ai}

 Here too, product-oriented research at large companies with research units might be considered a borderline case of science \citep{biega2021reviving}.
 Research units at large companies like Google or Meta perform research similar to that in academic institutions.
 Although they sometimes have a focus on product-oriented research, it might be less clear how the product-oriented research exception should be interpreted with respect to work conducted at the companies' research-oriented units.
 Commentators have accepted that the work conducted by units such as Google Health could, under certain circumstances, be regarded to fall under the AI Act's exception for scientific research rather than R\&D \citep{de2021researcher}.